10 Rhythms of Upside-Down Servant Leadership – Lessons from Musana (Uganda)

 Servant leadership is far from just a buzzword.

 The goal isn’t to replicate these steps exactly, but to spark ideas for your own journey.
-May these lessons from Musana serve as an encouragement as you intentionally grow a culture of servant leadership at your organization.
+May these lessons from Musana serve as an encouragement to you as you nurture a culture of servant leadership at your organization.

-We celebrate Musana as one of the many organizations that embraces servant leadership.
+We celebrate Musana as one of the many organizations that embrace servant leadership.

 Want to deepen a servant leadership culture?
 We’d be honored to help you cultivate this culture in your community or business.